Science

 Presentation

-Become an expert in materials and technologies used in the fields of micro-, nano- and opto-electronics!
+Become an expert in the materials and technologies used in the fields of micro-, nano- and optoelectronics!

-The Phymatech program offers a broad training of physicist, centered on the fields of micro, nano and opto-electronics.
-In this context, skills in quantum mechanics, condensed matter, electromagnetism and micro and nano-fabrication are developed in order to understand, model and simulate the various processes involved in the manufacture and operation of micro and nanometric components and devices.
+The Phymatech program offers a broad education in physics, focusing on the fields of micro, nano, and optoelectronics.
+In this context, skills in quantum mechanics, condensed matter, electromagnetism, and micro and nanofabrication are developed in order to understand, model, and simulate the various processes involved in the manufacture and operation of micro and nanometric components and devices.

-This course is open to apprenticeship in the second year (M2), for students who wish to do so.
+This program is open to second-year (M2) students who wish to enroll.

-The work-study schedule and examples of companies that have taken on apprentices are available on the "Apprenticeship and work-study" page of the Master's website: https://master-physique.edu.umontpellier.fr/apprentissage-et-alternance/
+The work-study schedule and examples of companies that have taken on apprentices are available on the "Apprenticeships and work-study programs" page of the master's program website: https://master-physique.edu.umontpellier.fr/apprentissage-et-alternance/

-In addition, the Phymatech program offers the possibility of a double degree in "Management of Technologies and Systems" in partnership with the IAE, within the University of Montpellier.
+In addition, the Phymatech program offers the possibility of a dual degree in "Technology and Systems Management" in partnership with IAE, within the University of Montpellier.

 Read more